-January 20, 2012 - PRNewswire -- KLA-Tencor Corporation (NASDAQ:KLAC) launched 3 semiconductor wafer defect inspection systems: the 2900, Puma 9650, and eS800 series.
+January 20, 2012 – PRNewswire — KLA-Tencor Corporation (NASDAQ:KLAC) launched 3 semiconductor wafer defect inspection systems: the 2900, Puma 9650, and eS800 series.
 The product suite is tailored to detect defects arising from new materials, device structures, and design rules in chip manufacturing.
+The 2900 is a completely new tool; the 9650 is an upgrade to the 9550 and the eS800 is an upgrade to the eS35 (existing tools can be upgraded).

 The 2900 Series broadband optical wafer defect inspection platform captures defects on challenging layers and die areas, detecting yield-relevant defects as small as 10nm.
 The Puma 9650 Series narrowband optical wafer defect inspection system combines reported sensitivity and throughput in multi-layer metrology, including difficult gate etch layers.
 The eS800 Series e-beam wafer defect inspection platform captures extremely small defects, shallow residues, and defects inside deep narrow structures using high electron beam current density.
 All of the new systems share a graphical user interface, and all work with KLA-Tencor’s eDR-7000 e-beam wafer defect review system.